 I’ve partnered with Aneto to bring you this post.

 I don’t think I could live without soup.
 There are just those days when what I crave most is a bowl of hot soup, whether it’s the thick creamy kind or the rich brothy variety.
 The other thing I love about soup is its versatility; it’s such a great medium for creativity.
 The flavor and ingredient combinations are literally endless.

-The flavor and ingredient profile of this soup is a blend of several Asian cuisines including a dash of Chinese, Indonesian and Thai.
+The flavor profile of this soup is a blend of several Asian cuisines including a dash of Chinese, Indonesian, and Thai.
 The end result is a wonderfully tummy-warming and soul-comforting soup that will transport you to another place, somewhere, far across the ocean on an eastward wind.

 © Vinh Dao | Dreamstime